2025 - NeurIPS 2025 MTI-LLM

 3. Sweep possible thresholds over the judge’s similarity score and select

-on this labeled set, breaking ties toward smaller τ (conservative against false negatives).
+on this labeled set, with ties broken toward the smallest .

 - This is frozen for all models and datasets; no model-specific tuning.